 Who would have thought that something my toddler started doing would evolve into a homeschooling project for my oldest daughter?
+This article is all about the libraries project I carried out with my children.
+It was a child-inspired learning project… and I loved every bit of it!Check out this homeschooling curriculum based on libraries! #homeschool Click To Tweet

 It all started one morning when my toddler dumped out her basket of books and babbled she was going to the library.
 She started placing the books on the piano and before I knew it, my oldest daughter was involved in the process as well.